kunyuan827/kunyuan827.github.io/index.md

 <!-- - [06/2024] 正在招收2024年暑期实习生. 项目简介及要求请参看该 [文档](https://github.com/kunyuan827/kunyuan827.github.io/raw/master/resources/SummerIntern.pdf).  -->

+- [02/2026] Our new paper, *[Decentralized Optimization over Time-Varying Row-Stochastic Digraphs](https://arxiv.org/pdf/2512.24483)*, is now available online.
+Traditional decentralized algorithms for time-varying digraphs require knowledge of the out-degree of each node, which is inaccessible in highly dynamic row-stochastic digraphs.
+We believe our work resolves the long-standing open question of developing decentralized algorithms over such graphs.

 - [02/2026] Our paper, *[Greedy Low-Rank Gradient Compression for Distributed Learning with Convergence Guarantees](https://arxiv.org/abs/2507.08784)*, is accepted to IEEE Transactions on Signal Processing.
 Congratulations to all our students.